 In New York City, Costello performed with several companies, including David Gordon Pick Up Co. and Billy Siegenfeld & Dancers.
 She has continued her association with Mr. Gordon, who has set a number of works on SPDT.
 She has also worked with colleague Joe Goode in San Francisco who created a new solo for her, Movie Star Life.
 Ms. Costello first began her study of dance under Annelise Mertz at Washington University in St. Louis, where she graduated Magna Cum Laude with a B.A. in Dance.

-Heather Klopchin, originally from Goshen, New York, is an Associate Professor of Dance and currently Dance Department Chair at St. Olaf College in Northfield, MN, where she teaches Ballet Technique, Modern Dance Technique, and Dance History as well as choreographing for the St. Olaf Dance Department’s student company, Companydance.
+Heather Klopchin, originally from Goshen, New York, is a Professor of Dance and currently Dance Department Chair at St. Olaf College in Northfield, MN, where she teaches Ballet Technique, Modern Dance Technique, and Dance History as well as choreographing for the St. Olaf Dance Department’s student company, Companydance.
 Heather is passionate about performing, choreographing, researching, and teaching dance and has had the opportunity over the years to work with many outstanding choreographers and companies in the Twin Cities and nationally.
 She holds a B.S. degree from the State University of New York (SUNY) at Geneseo and an M.F.A. in Dance Choreography and Performance from the University of Illinois at Urbana-Champaign.
 Heather is currently in her eighth season with SPDT and is extremely grateful for the support from her husband, family, friends, and fellow SPDT members.